 Although it’s named for the Battle of Trafalgar only two victims of this battle are buried there.
 Most tombstones belong to those who were killed in other sea battles and to the casualties of the yellow fever epidemics that hit Gibraltar between 1804-1814.
 Trafalgar Cemetery is located near the cable car ticket office.

-- Go to the Morrisons supermarket and buy tasty souvenirs, especially British teas, beers & some sweets from Cadbury Dairy Milk or Galaxy.
+We recommend you to go to the Morrisons supermarket and buy some classic and very tasty British products like original teas, beers, or some sweets from Cadbury Dairy Milk or Galaxy.
 If you’re traveling from Spain and are a tea lover, like we are, you know that Spain has a very poor tea selection so Gibraltar is the perfect place to stock up.

 How to get to Gibraltar?

-Things to see and do in Gibraltar – Summing up
+What to do in Gibraltar in one day – Summing up

-Uff, that’s all the best things to see and do in Gibraltar.
-Day in Gibraltar without a doubt will be very eventful!
-Reserve a full day, explore slowly and soak up this beautiful result of the sun + United Kingdom equation.
+Now you know what to do in Gibraltar in just one day.
+So many great things to explore, right?
+We’re sure that your day there will be very eventful!
+Reserve a full day, explore slowly, and soak up this beautiful result of the sun + United Kingdom combination.
+Enjoy your trip!

 Restaurants, accommodations, and map